ga-tardochisalles/bova11-etf-stock-portfolio-eda-and-prediction/README.md

 Analysis period: May/20 -> Oct/20
 ### Questions:
 - How are different sectors represented on BOVA11 ?
-- How did the sectors evolve during this period of time ?
+- How did the sectors price during this period of time ?
 - What was the behavior of stocks within the same sector ?